Massage & Somatics

 Massage

-My goal as a massage-based somatic practitioner is to integrate my knowledge of anatomy, physiology, and biomechanics within a broader holistic framework.
-By considering the intricate interplay between the mind, body, and other ecological factors, I can approach pain, healing, and well-being in a more contextually informed manner.
+My goal as a massage practitioner is to integrate my knowledge of anatomy, physiology, and biomechanics within a broader holistic framework.
+By considering the intricate interplay between the mind, body, and other ecological factors, I approach pain, healing, and well-being from a more contextually informed manner.

-By broadening my observations and evaluations of pain, tension, and stress outside of the traditional frame of bodywork, I understand that chronic pain is not solely attributed to tissue damage or movement dysfunction.
-While these factors are essential, it is also important to recognize that if our body's underlying state is chronically stressed, ill, and dysregulated (as per the polyvagal theory and Somatic Experiencing), addressing issues such as movement dysfunction, muscle tension, and fascial restriction may only offer temporary relief or prove ineffective for long-term pain management.
+By broadening my observations and evaluations of pain, tension, and stress outside of the traditional frame of massage therapy, I understand that chronic pain is not solely attributed to tissue damage or movement dysfunction.
+While these factors are essential to address, it is also important to recognize that if our body's underlying state is chronically stressed, ill, and dysregulated (as per the polyvagal theory and Somatic Experiencing), addressing issues such as movement dysfunction, muscle tension, and fascial restriction may only offer temporary relief or prove ineffective for long-term pain management.

 Through a holistic and integrated approach, I assist clients in cultivating a deeper awareness of their body and its relation to the broader context in which it exists.
 This empowers them to explore the underlying causes of pain and create more effective strategies for managing and alleviating it.